 Mild croup where the child is experiencing a light barking cough without the labored breathing, is not dangerous.
 However, it usually affects both children and parents’ sleep.
 Learn how to assess whether your child has difficulty breathing in the post about labored breathing in children.

 Severe croup, where the child has difficulty breathing, and every inhalation is noisy, can become dangerous.
-In rare cases, often in young children, and children with particularly narrow or malformed respiratory tract, the condition can become life-threatening if not treated in hospital.
+In rare cases, often in young children, and children with particularly narrow or malformed respiratory tract, the condition can become life-threatening if it is not treated in hospital.

 What should I do when my child gets croup?